pvankranenburg/MTCFeatures/docsrc/v1.1/source/examples.rst

 .. code-block:: python

-	from MTCFeatures.MTCFeatureLoader import MTCFeatureLoader
+	from MTCFeatures import MTCFeatureLoader
 	fl = MTCFeatureLoader('MTC-FS-INST-2.0')
 	seq_iter = fl.applyFilter('vocal')

 	for seq in seq_iter:
 		dosomething(seq)

-If a filter has arguments, these sould be provided with the filtername as tuple:
+If a filter has arguments, these should be provided with the filter name as tuple:

 .. code-block:: python